 1. Differences between CO-OP and Non CO-OP Options: The College has held in almost all cases that students should have their first CO-OP experience at the end the sophomore year.
 The College grants three hours of course credit toward a Bachelor of Science degree in engineering to only junior and senior students who participate in the CO-OP experience and who enroll in the Engineering Practice (ENGR 499) course.
-These credits may be used as curricula technical electives upon approval of the Department Chair.
+These credits may be used as curricula technical electives upon approval of the Depatment Chair.
 The College prefers that students take the traditional option of alternating CO-OP involvement on a yearly basis, which gives them three CO-OP work experiences before completing their engineering degree requirements.

-2. Evaluation by Participating Employers: The quality of the job performed by our CO-OP students at the various facilities of participating employers is to be rated by the instructor assigning COOP student grades.
-Involvement of junior-level engineering science principles and project design components are expected in the CO-OP works.
-The participating employers will submit a student's work performance evaluation to the university.

-3. Instructor's Evaluation of Students Work Performance: A student's final project design report, along with the participating company's evaluations of the student's work performance, are transferred from the CO-OP office to the instructor who is responsible for issuing a final grade to the student.
+- 2. Evaluation by Participating Employers: The quality of the job performed by our CO-OP students at the various facilities of participating employers is to be rated by the instructor assigning CO-OP student grades.
+The work performed at a participating company must involve the use of junior-level engineering science principles.
+It must also involve a project design component.
+The participating employers will submit a student's work performance evaluation to the university. - 3.
+Instructor's Evaluation of Students Work Performance: A student's final project design report, along with the participating company's evaluations of the student's work performance, are transferred from the CO-OP office to the instructor who is responsible for issuing a final grade to the student.